jilek/Amazon_Vine_Analysis/README.md

 ## Appendx B - Use Google Colab to read and process data, then write to Amazon RDS

-In order to avoid cluttering the main body of this report all Listings and Figures for **Deliverable 1** are shown below in this Appendix B.
+In order to avoid cluttering the main body of this report, all Listings and Figures for **Deliverable 1** are shown here in this Appendix B.

 #### Set up PySpark Notebook on Google Colab